DAguirreAg/IP-to-Geolocation/README.md

 </div>

 * Upload data:
-    * Download the `geolite2-country-ipv4.csv` file from [here](https://github.com/sapics/ip-location-db).
+	  * Install the required python packages via `pip install -r requirements.txt`.
+(It is recommended to use virtual environments when installing them to avoid conflicting version issues).
-    * Open a browser and type `http://127.0.0.1:8000/docs` in the address bar to open an interactive view of the backend service.
+	  * Open a terminal window and type `python insert_data.py` to download the data and upload it.
-    * Press the `Try out` option, select the downloaded file and press `Execute` to upload the file.
+	  * (Optional) Schedule the script to run automatically on a weekly basis.

 <div>
 	<div align="middle">
 		<img src="documentation/Uploading new data.png" alt="Uploading new data" height=300>
 	</div>
 	<div align="middle">
-	  <i>Running the frontend.</i>
+	  <i>Uploading new data.</i>
 	</div>
 </div>